winterashleygayle/winterashleygayle.github.io/_posts/2026-07-17-compassion.md

 When her health declined further and she was admitted to the hospital for the final time, I found my way back to her bedside.

 The hospital became its own strange little world.
 Days blurred together.
-Time was measured in medication schedules, blood draws, conversations with nurses, and the quiet rhythm of machines.
+Time was measured in medication schedules, blood draws, conversations with nurses, and the rhythm of machines.
 Somewhere during those two weeks I realized my role had changed.
 I was no longer trying to save her.
 I was simply there to love her through whatever came next.

 Eventually, she made the deeply personal decision to stop dialysis and allow her illness to follow its natural course.